HamidHacene/laCJC_ROS/README.md

   * Download zip from : https://github.com/xtensor-stack/xtensor

-  * Extract files and open a trminal in the folder :
+  * Extract files and open a terminal in the extracted folder :
   ```bash
     $ mkdir build
     $ cd build